spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/06-deploy-stateless-frontend-app.md

 # Next Steps:

-In conclusion, deploying a stateless frontend application with Kubernetes can be a straightforward process if you understand the fundamental concepts of Kubernetes.
+Deploying a stateless frontend application with Kubernetes can be a straightforward process if you understand the fundamental concepts of Kubernetes.

 In this tutorial, you containerized a stateless React-based app and deployed it with Kubernetes by creating a Dockerfile, building a Docker image, creating a Kubernetes deployment, and creating a Kubernetes service.